Hochschild entropy and Categorical entropy: Introduction

-\end{thm} The homological mirror symmetry are quasi-equivalences of some $A_{\infty}$ categories over the universal Novikov field $\Lambda$, not over $\CC$.
+The homological mirror symmetry is a quasi-equivalence of some $A_{\infty}$ categories over the universal Novikov field $\Lambda$, not over $\CC$.
 To estimate the Hochschild and categorical entropy over $\Lambda$ via complex models, we establish the base change formula for field extensions in general settings, see Theorem \ref{base-change}.

-{\bf Acknowledgements.} K.K. is indebted to Ivan Smith for explaining a strategy to prove Hypothesis \ref{Floer-HH}.
-The authors would like to thank Atsushi Takahashi for useful discussions.
+{\bf Acknowledgements.} K.K. is indebted to Ivan Smith for explaining a strategy to prove Question \ref{Floer-HH}.
+The authors would like to thank his Atsushi Takahashi for useful discussions.
 K.K. is partially supported by JSPS KAKENHI Grant Number 20K22310.
 G.O is supported by JSPS KAKENHI Grant Number 19K14520 and Interdisciplinary Theoretical and Mathematical Sciences Program (iTHEMS) in RIKEN.

 {\bf Notation and Convention.} Throughout this paper, for a smooth projective variety $X$ over a field $k$, the bounded derived category of coherent sheaves on $X$ is denoted by $\D^b(X)$.
-For an object $\E \in \D^b(X\times Y)$, the Fourier--Mukai functor $\Phi_\E$ associated to the Fourier--Mukai kernel $\E$ is defined by
+For an object $\E \in \D^b(X\times Y)$, the Fourier--Mukai functor $\Phi_\E$ associated with the Fourier--Mukai kernel $\E$ is defined by

 where $p:X \times Y \to Y$ and $q: X \times Y \to X$ are projections.
 If $\Phi:\D^b(X) \to \D^b(Y)$ is an equivalence, there uniquely exists a Fourier--Mukai kernel $\E \in \D^b(X \times Y)$ such that $\Phi \simeq \Phi_\E$ by {\cite[Theorem 2.19]{Orl1}}.
 For $\E \in \D^b(X\times Y)$ and $\F \in \D^b(Y \times Z)$, we define the convolution product